Have your say on access to the countryside

 Anyone who has an interest in, and experience of, countryside issues is invited to apply to join the forum.

-“This is why the forum is so important, and why I would encourage anyone who can give up a little of their time to apply for one of the posts.”
+“This is why this forum is so important and why I would encourage people to apply for one of the posts.”

-The group meets four times a year.
-The closing date for applications is 5pm on Friday 12 April 2019 and interviews will be held in the week starting 13 May 2019.
+The group meets four times a year via video call.
+The closing date for applications is 5pm on Friday 15 July 2022.
+Interviews will be held around 4 August 2022 via video call.